thirdtank/brut/brutrb.com/getting-started.md

 # Getting Started

-Brut is developed alongside a separate gem called `mkbrut`, which allows you to create a new Brut app.
-It will set up your dev environment as well.
+Brut includes a command line app called `brut` that you can use to create a new Brut-powered app via `brut-new`.

+There are two ways to do this: a Docker image, or via Rubygems.

-## Get `mkbrut`
+## Get `brut`

-The simplest way to use `mkbrut` is to use an existing [Docker image](https://hub.docker.com/repository/docker/thirdtank/mkbrut/general).
+The simplest way to run `brut new` is to use an existing [Docker image](https://hub.docker.com/repository/docker/thirdtank/brut/general).
 You don't have to install or configure Ruby:

 ```
 docker run \